Generic Name: incobotulinumtoxinA (IN koe BOT ue LYE num TOX in A)

 You should not be treated with incobotulinumtoxinA if you are allergic to botulinum toxin, or if you have an infection, swelling, or muscle weakness in the area where the medicine will be injected.

 Tell your doctor if you have ever had a side effect after receiving a botulinum toxin in the past.

 Tell your doctor if you have ever had:

 facial muscle weakness (droopy eyelids, weak forehead, trouble raising your eyebrows);

 a change in the normal appearance of your face;

 a seizure disorder;

-IncobotulinumtoxinA is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+IncobotulinumtoxinA is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.